-Key Attributes of an Assistant Beauty Technician:
+Key Attributes of an Assistant Beauty Therapist:

 - To provide basic skin care treatment.

-- To carry out basic depilation services.
+- To carry out basic hair removal services.

 - To provide manicure and pedicure services.

 - To assist the beauty therapist performing beauty services.

-UNIT 1.3: Few Major Companies of the Sector
+UNIT 1.3: Few Major Companies Of The Sector